ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 RLlib provides a number of RL Modules for different frameworks (e.g., PyTorch, TensorFlow, etc.).
 Extend these modules by inheriting from them and overriding the methods you need to customize.
 For example, extend :py:class:`~ray.rllib.algorithms.ppo.torch.ppo_torch_rl_module.PPOTorchRLModule` and augment it with your own customization.
-Then pass the new customized class into the algorithm configuration.
+Then pass the new customized class into the appropriate :py:class:`~ray.rllib.algorithms.algorithm_config.AlgorithmConfig`.

 There are two possible ways to extend existing RL Modules: